A simple step by step tutorial guide on how to boil and peel green bananas with ease so that are readily available to eat or use in a recipe.

 While the green bananas are cooking, you will notice that the peel becomes progressively darker.
 This is perfectly normal and simply part of the cooking process.
 After approximately 20 minutes, the bananas should be soft, you can determine whether they are cooked by pricking it with a fork.

-Once the bananas are completely cooked, remove saucepan from cooker and set aside until the water is cool.
+Once the bananas are completely cooked, remove saucepan from cooker and set aside until the water is cool and drain.

 Remove the green bananas from the cool water and begin to take off the peel.
 Don’t worry at this point the peel should come off with ease.